Translate

 legitimacy of Robert the Bruce as king, addressed to Pope John XXII."

 My friends drove me to several landmarks in and around Arbroath.
-The most memorable experience had to be the be the coastal walk.
+The most memorable experience had to be the coastal walk.
 It reminded me so much of the Cliffs of Moher in Ireland.
-Farms extend right to the edge of the cliffs with wild wildflowers all along the trail
+Farms extend right to the edge of the cliffs with wild flowers all along the trail

 Thistle - national flower of Scotland